 How can I reduce airborne formaldehyde concentrations in my home?

 The best way to reduce airborne concentrations of formaldehyde in your home is to limit the products that contain formaldehyde.
-Extremely low “background” concentrations of airborne formaldehyde are found in almost every home as a result of the many building materials in homes and by the products used on a daily basis.
+Shallow “background” concentrations of airborne formaldehyde are found in almost every home due to the many building materials in homes and by the products used daily.
 As temperature and humidity go up in the home, the amount of formaldehyde released from a product or building material may also increase.
-Providing adequate ventilation by opening doors and windows and by using fans to circulate fresh air can help to lower concentrations of formaldehyde in the air.
-Air conditioners and dehumidifiers can help to lower the temperature and humidity levels, thereby mitigating the effects of formaldehyde.
+Providing adequate ventilation by opening doors and windows and using fans to circulate fresh air can help lower concentrations of formaldehyde in the air.
+Air conditioners and dehumidifiers can lower the temperature and humidity levels, thereby mitigating the effects of formaldehyde.

 How do I test for the presence of formaldehyde in the air?

 If you have concerns about formaldehyde concentrations, AIHA recommends that you hire an industrial hygienist or trained professional to conduct air sampling.
 After samples are collected, the industrial hygienist will ensure that they are sent to a qualified, accredited lab to test for the presence of formaldehyde.
-The industrial hygienist will provide an explanation of the lab results so that you understand what they mean for your home.
+The industrial hygienist will explain the lab results so that you understand what they mean for your home.

 How do I find a consultant or expert to help me?

 AIHA recommends that you rely on industrial hygienists and trained professionals to conduct sampling, arrange for proper testing, and develop approaches to reduce risks from formaldehyde exposure.
-These qualified professionals can also be consulted to help you identify a qualified, accredited laboratory, and more importantly, they can properly interpret the results you will receive from the testing laboratory.
-The AIHA Consultants Listing is a resource that can be used to identify industrial hygienists and other trained practitioners in your area.
+The public can also consult these qualified professionals to help you identify a qualified, accredited laboratory.
+More importantly, they can properly interpret the results you will receive from the testing laboratory.
+The AIHA Consultants Listing is a resource that the public can use to identify industrial hygienists and other trained practitioners in your area.